microsoft/MICO/README.md

 - Winners may be asked to provide their code and/or a description of their strategy to the judges for verification purposes.

-## Getting Started
+## CodaLab Competitions

-First, register on CodaLab for the tasks in which you would like to participate:
 - [Image (CIFAR-10)](https://codalab.lisn.upsaclay.fr/competitions/8551)
 - [Text (SST-2)](https://codalab.lisn.upsaclay.fr/competitions/8554)
 - [Tabular Data (Purchase-100)](https://codalab.lisn.upsaclay.fr/competitions/8553)
 - [DP Distinguisher](https://codalab.lisn.upsaclay.fr/competitions/8552)

+## Getting Started

+First, register on CodaLab for the tasks in which you would like to participate.
 Once registered, you will be given URLs from which to download the challenge data.

 This repository contains starting kit Jupyter notebooks which will guide you through making your first submission.